Storm Darragh: United Kingdom

 In Northern Ireland, a Translink bus driver was taken to hospital after crashing into a building shortly after 3 a.m. near Antrim.
 The Ballylumford Power Station had to suspend production after one of its chimneys was damaged, and a loyalist mural in Mount Vernon was destroyed by high winds.

 In Scotland, Castle Douglas High School in Dumfries and Galloway had a large section of its roof torn off and thrown onto another section of the school.
 A Stena Line ferry which had departed Cairnryan in Scotland just before 1 a.m. was stranded off the west coast of Northern Ireland after it was unable to berth at Belfast until 5 p.m.

 In Wales, Dyfed-Powys Police declared a major incident in Carmarthenshire, Ceredigion, Pembrokeshire, and Powys.
 Llandudno Pier suffered significant damage, which the owner estimated would cost over £250,000 to repair: Penderyn Store, one of its original 148-year-old kiosks, was torn from its foundations and tipped sideways; the ice cream stand at the end of the pier was ripped up and thrown into the sea; and the toilets and bar cellar were unroofed.
 The Pentre Baptist Church in Mochdre, had its roof ripped off entirely, as did a nursery in New Quay and a block of flats in Porthcawl had part of its roof torn off.
 At least 40 trees were felled in Rhondda Cynon Taf.
 Floods occurred in Builth Wells after the River Wye burst its banks, and in Mold.
 Large pieces of the roof of Briton Ferry RFC's clubhouse was torn off, narrowly missing bystanders.
-The storm damaged the infrastructure at the Port of Holyhead, forcing its closure which resulted in the cancellation of all ferries between there and Dublin until 16 January.Terminal 3 at Holyhead was not scheduled to reopen until 15 July 2025.
+The storm damaged the infrastructure at the Port of Holyhead, forcing its closure and the cancellation of all ferries between there and Dublin until 16 January.
+Terminal 3 at Holyhead was not scheduled to reopen until 15 July 2025.
 According to Scottish Power and the National Grid, around 11,000 homes in Wales were still without power on 10 December, and a councillor in Pembrokeshire spoke of his fears that "people are going to freeze to death".
 Openreach said that 6,500 people in Wales had their internet service impacted, with 50 overhead cables and 40 telegraph poles coming down during the storm.
 The Porth Wen Solar Farm in Anglesey, North Wales sustained severe damage with hundreds of solar panels and a wind turbine destroyed.